 00.03.04 Powers and Duties of Town Manager

-He shall direct and supervise the administration of all departments, offices, and agencies of the Town, except as otherwise provided by the Charter or by law.
+The Manager shall direct and supervise the administration of all departments, offices, and agencies of the Town, except as otherwise provided by the Charter or by law.

-He shall attend all Council meetings and shall have the right to take part in discussion, but may not vote.
+The Manager shall attend all Council meetings and shall have the right to take part in discussion, but may not vote.

-He shall assist, insofar as possible, residents and taxpayers in discovering their lawful remedies in cases involving complaints of unfair vendor, administrative and governmental practices.
+The Manager shall assist, insofar as possible, residents and taxpayers in discovering their lawful remedies in cases involving complaints of unfair vendor, administrative and governmental practices.

-He shall perform the duties of the Town Treasurer, Tax Collector, Road Commissioner, and Overseer of the Poor.
+The Manager shall perform the duties of the Town Treasurer, Tax Collector, Road Commissioner, and Overseer of the Poor.

-He shall perform such other duties as are specified in this Charter or may be required by the Council.
+The Manager shall perform such other duties as are specified in this Charter or may be required by the Council.

-The Council may, in its discretion, require the Manager to secure a surety bond, performance bond, or other bond, prior to or subsequent to his assumption of the Office of Manager.
+The Council may, in its discretion, require the Manager to secure a surety bond, performance bond, or other bond, prior to or subsequent to the assumption of the Office of Manager.
 The Council may, its discretion, pay the premium on such Bond.